I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Durability is also better with two coats of paint.

-Don’t skimp on the amount of paint you use, you will end up having to use more paint to fix the uneven coats.
+Don’t skimp on the amount of paint you use.
+You will end up having to use more paint to fix the uneven coats.

 This is one of the most common painting mistakes do-it-yourselfers make.